VieVaWaldi/dh_pipeline/README.md

 **Extraction:**

+- Source Config And Query Config to pick

 - Run extractions with `/src/extracer/run_extractor.py`.
 - This uses the sources extractors.
 - See more here [Link to Extractor Documentation](src/elt/extraction/README.md)